wp-plugins/display-template-name/readme.txt

 === Display Template Name ===
 Tags: developpement, template
 Requires at least: 3.0.0
-Tested up to: 3.8
+Tested up to: 4.1.1
-Stable tag: 1.5
+Stable tag: 1.6

 == Description ==

-Displays the name of the template used by the currently displayed page.
+Displays the name of the template used by the currently displayed page in the admin bar or inside the pages.
 Plugins very useful for developing your blog.

 == Installation ==